 Food is sacred and is to be treated as such.
 Every kitchen we occupy has a communal altar to visit when one gets distracted with the illusions that are built around fast-paced commercial food preparation.
 Mindfulness doesn't need to stop in the kitchen.
 We imbue everything we cook with the magick we are gifted when we become present and grateful for the edible bounty Earth provides us.
 We pray through our food.

 Despite trending clickbait articles about switching to veganism, a plant-based diet isn't inherently a healthy one.
-Oreos are vegan but they're still nasty.
+Oreos are vegan but they're still gross.
 We don't use anything pre-made, nutritionally manipulated or genetically engineered.
 Maybe hulk can eat that shit but we're humans and we need to take care of our bodies since our government won't.
 Following time tested culinary traditions illuminated by voices like Sally Fallon, Sandor Katz, Dr. Sebi and Dr. Vasant Lad, we take time to make all of our nut milks from scratch, soak and sprout our nuts and grains, ferment our own krauts and kimchi and brew our own kombucha and herbal infusions to insure optimal, unpasteurized nutrient density.